 Resources

-You may be looking for the Wallpaper Gallery, where I post a selection of travel photographs that look good on computer desktops.
+You may be looking for the Wallpaper Gallery, where I post a selection of travel photographs that look good on computer desktops—or did, anyway, when I created the page back in 2008.

-I also keep a list of recommended software for Mac OS X.
+I also maintain a list of recommended software for Mac OS X.

 Odds and ends